 Patient Satisfaction Surveys

-We may use a limited amount of information about you to conduct patient satisfaction surveys by telephone and written communications including email.
+We may use a limited amount of information about you to conduct patient satisfaction surveys by telephone and written communications, including email.
+If you do not want to receive a patient satisfaction survey, you need to let us know by calling 1-877-BMH-TIPS and choosing Option 3.

 Baptist currently sponsors reunions each year for various patient groups, such as Transplant and Neonatal Intensive Care Unit graduates, to celebrate their successes.
 If you are a graduate of these programs, or similar programs, we may use your information to contact you and invite you to the reunions.